rossdrew/emuRox/README.md

 ## Usage

 Most of my testing is done via the plethora of tests I've written.
-There is a debug UI for the MOS 6502 which provides a basic register and memory overview for running code through step by step in `src/main/java/com/roxemu/processor/mos6502/dbg/ui/DebuggerWindow.java`
+There is a debug UI for the MOS 6502 which provides a basic register and memory overview for running code through step by step in `src/main/java/com/roxemu/processor/mos6502/dbg/ui/DebuggerWindow.java` and run with the Gradle command `runDebugUI`

 ## Origins
 This project came about as I wanted a larger scale project to concentrate on building readable, highly tested code that I can refactor as much as I fancy.
 That would allow me to play with ticket management, CI, testing, and any other products and learn what works and and what doesn't.